Alicia (album): Music

-Lyrics and themes
+Lyrics

 Alicia is described by Keys in More Myself as "a musical exploration of identity – both my own and ours collectively".
 Continuing in the socially-conscious thematic vein of Here, her impressionistic lyrics and personal narratives throughout the album make sociopolitical connections between the singer's view of herself and the world around her.
 The album's pervading theme of self-knowledge departs from the thematic focus that had made Keys popular in the past, specifically her meditations on romantic relationships, strong families, and female empowerment.
 Alicia explores and conceptualizes identity similarly to More Myself, mirroring different dimensions of her relationship to people as a whole; as Keys explains, "what makes us up to be who we are, and the expectations that are put upon us mostly from outside sources – societally or from your family, or from those people that you love, or yourself".

 For Keys, writing Alicia encouraged greater introspection and acceptance of her dichotomous identity, the calm and rational side of which she had largely shown up to that point.
 "I never realized how much I relied on only one side", she explains.
 "How much I had hidden away the parts that expressed anger, rage, sensuality, or vulnerability."
 Reflecting on this theme in More Myself, she calls herself "strong and fierce and brave, no doubt", before qualifying that, "I'm also someone who has found myself on the bathroom floor, boo-hooing and feeling vulnerable.
 I'm also the woman who doesn't always know how to rise to my feet and take the next step."
 In Pareles' observations, the singer advocates equanimity throughout the album, "but it's often tinged with ambivalence", reflecting "misgivings, recriminations and regrets" shared in her memoir.
 Similarly, musicOMH journalist Nick Smith observes feelings of "hope, despair, frustration and even ambivalence" in her narratives.